 Bianca is the host of "The Performers Mind" podcast which is inspired by her book, designed to help people with performance anxiety.

-Jessica De Luca - Singing, Guitar, Music Theory & Glee Club Teacher
+Singing, Songwriting, Guitar, Music Theory & Glee Club Teacher

 Bachelor of Applied Music - Box Hill Institute